hericlesme/undistro/docs/cluster.md

 # Cluster

-Cluster is responsible for create and manage a Kubernetes cluster.
+The cluster object is responsible for create and manage a Kubernetes cluster.

 ## Specification